About Niagara Falls

 How high are the falls?

 At 56 meters (180 ft) high, the American Falls is slightly higher than its Canadian counterpart.
 (Horseshoe Falls).
 Its crestline is 328 meters (1,075 ft) wide.
-It is estimated that 75,000 gallons of water flow over the American Falls each second, amounting to only 10% of Niagara’s total water flow.
-For more history on Niagara Falls, please click on the History of Niagara Falls link.
+It is estimated that 75,000 gallons of water flow over the American Falls each second, amounting to only 10% of Niagara's total waterflow.
+For more history on Niagara Falls, please click on the History of the Falls link.

 What is the Maid of the Mist?

 The Maid of the Mist is one of the oldest tourist attractions in North America.
-Click here to view an awesome video and feel the experience.
-(Video provided by Maid of the Mist.com)
+Click here to visit the Maid of Mist Official Website.

 Celebrating over 90 years of service!